• Skip to primary navigation

 Distribute the rest of the oat mixture evenly over the top of the date mixture.
 Press down lightly with your fingertips.

 Bake for another 25-30 minutes.
-Remove from the oven and place on wire rack and allow to cool down completely before cutting.
+Remove from the oven, place on a wire rack, and allow to cool down completely before cutting.

 Can the recipe be made in a 9 x 9 pan?

 Yes!
-The end result will be a thinner date bar but equally delicious.
+The result will be a thinner date bar but equally delicious.

 Can this recipe be frozen?

 Yes!
 Although they can be kept in the fridge for up to one week, they can easily be frozen.
-Best to cut into larger squares (4 x 4 inches), wrap properly in plastic cling wrap and freeze.
+It is best to cut into larger squares (4 x 4 inches), wrap properly in plastic cling wrap, and freeze.

 This date bar recipe is the perfect dessert any time of the year.

-I would like to bring your attention to the tray.
+I want to bring your attention to the tray.
 I borrowed it from my sister.
 She inherited the tray from her mother-in-law.
 Such a perfect match for this recipe.
 Don’t you think?

 As a final thought, I would like to dedicate this post to my mom and to my sister’s mother-in-law.